msr-quarc/Liquid/GettingStarted.md

 ## <a name="OSX"></a>OSX

+These instructions were originally written and tested on OSX El Capitan 10.11.2 by vsinha (*thanks!* from the LIQ<i>Ui</i>|&#x232A; team).

 1. Install mono and [F#](http://fsharp.org/use/mac/) for OSX:
-  - You can install mono for OSX from [here](http://www.mono-project.com/download/), either the 32-bit version or the 'universal' version are fine.
+  - You can install mono for OSX [from here](http://www.mono-project.com/download/), either the 32-bit version or the 'universal' version are fine.
   - For command-line usage, use homebrew to install mono/F#:

       `brew update && brew install mono`
   >Note: Xamarin Studio looks for mono through the first "official" install method, while bash/zsh works with the `brew` install method.
-As of the time of writing these steps, I have both installed.
+As of the time of writing these steps this worked with both installed.

-2. Clone the LIQUi|> git repository and check that the software runs.
+2. Either download the Zip file or Clone the LIQ<i>Ui</i>|&#x232A; git repository and check that the software runs.
 ```
 git clone https://github.com/msr-quarc/Liquid
 cd ./Liquid/linux